Configuring OAuth Authentication

 • client-secret: Client secret configured on the event broker must match with the OAuth Client Secret.

-• endpoints: It is best practice to either: configure the discovery endpoint and leave the other endpoints unset; OR leave the discovery endpoint unset and configure the other endpoints.
+• endpoints: It is a best practice to either: configure the discovery endpoint and leave the other endpoints unset; or leave the discovery endpoint unset and configure the other endpoints.
 In addition, be sure to carefully consider endpoint timeouts during configuration.
 Depending on your deployment, the default timeout may be too short.

 You will need to perform additional configurations depending on what token you want to get your claims from (id-token or access-token), claims you expect to receive from the token, and whether you want to use OAuth in the interactive or automated context.
 The additional configuration will depend on your specific setup.
 Detailed configuration information is provided in the topics below.